theheking/intro-to-command-line-hpc/practical_overview/1_SettingUpOnNCIGADI.md

 You log on to the server using your **username** and a program that lets you connect via a "secure shell (SSH)".
 If you use a Mac, you simply need to open the **Terminal**.
 Terminal is generally found in the "Other" folder in Launchpad, or just search for "Terminal" with Spotlight.
 Once open, **Keep in Dock** for handy future access.
 If using Windows, either open PowerShell or PuTTy as mentioned previously.

 ![QSUB](../assets/img/login.png)
 Above is a schematic that displays the setup of the Wolfpack.
 We will explain complicated part of the diagram concerning volumes and compute nodes in future sessions.
-What we are doing is the first pink arrow, log in into the **login** nodes .
+What we are doing is the first pink arrow, log in into the **login** nodes.
+Gadi has 10 login nodes that serve users in a round-robin fashion, which will be randomly allocated when you `ssh` as below.

 To log on from Mac OSX (or a UNIX machine), open the Terminal and type at the prompt (replacing username with your own **username** ):

 ```
-$ ssh username@dice01.garvan.unsw.edu.au
+$ ssh username@gadi.nci.org.au
 ```

 Change the **username**.